metarank/metarank/doc/quickstart/quickstart.md

 ## Sending visitor feedback

 Metarank expects to receive impression events (what was displayed to the visitor) and interaction events (what the visitor did after seeing the listing).

+Impression event contains only the items that were displayed to the user, so if your response is paginated, impression event will indicate only items from the current page.

 In our case, the impression event is a set of top 12 movies from the previous `/rank` request, starting with `Terminator 2` and ending with `MIIB`:
 ```bash
 curl -X POST http://localhost:8080/feedback -d '{